PE & Sport at The Leys

 We have a whole school approach to our active umbrella initiative.
 This active umbrella approach includes our daily mile, active maths/English, outdoor adventurous activities (Year 6 residential, orienteering on site), active PE bags to support movement breaks, extra curricular clubs and competitions through Stevenage Sporting Futures and local providers.

-In Year 6 we have Sports Ambassadors and House Captains, who act as role models, develop leadership skills and support younger children at lunchtime and on whole school sports events to develop positive values in sport.
+n Year 6 we have Sports Ambassadors and House Captains, who act as role models, develop leadership skills and support younger children at lunchtime and on whole school sports events to develop positive values in sport.

+Our Year 6 pupils each year visit PGL for a week of incredible outdoor activities and team building exercises.
+This week provides our pupils with lifelong memories.
 Our year 4 pupils visit Wymondley Wood each year and do an overnight stay.
 This trip is to help build teamwork and develop outdoor adventurous skills along with personal and social development.
+Both our PGL and Wymondley Wood trips have an amazing impact and this is reflected in the pupils' PE work and also in other learning activities and environments.

 Early Years Foundation Stage